-Diane August is a managing researcher at AIR and is responsible for directing the English language learner (ELL) work for the Education Program.
+Diane August is a managing researcher and directs the Center for English Language Learners at AIR.
 Her area of expertise is the development of science and literacy in second-language learners in grades PK–12.
 Currently, she is assisting several states and districts in implementing the Common Core State Standards for ELLs.

 Prior to her position at AIR, Dr. August was a senior research scientist at the Center for Applied Linguistics, where she served as principal investigator for a ten-year National Institute of Child Health and Human Development Program project that investigated the development of literacy in ELLs.
 She was also co-principal investigator at the National Research and Development Center for English Language Learners, funded by the Institute of Education Sciences (IES).
 In addition, she was co-principal investigator on two IES–funded studies; the first focused on developing a comprehension assessment for ELLs, and the second focused on implementing and evaluating bilingual and English as a Second Language programs for ELLs.
 She also served as staff director for the National Literacy Panel on Language Minority Children and Youth.